OSUKED/Octopy-Energy/README.md

 <img width="300" display="block" margin-left="auto" margin-right="auto" src="docs/img/alt_logo.png">

-Python client for the Octopus energy API.
+A Python client for the Octopus energy API.

 You can visit the documentation by clicking <a href="ayrtonb.github.io/octopy-energy">here</a>

 <br>